-1.1.2 Approach
+1.2 Approach

-We propose the key-value map-shuffle-reduce (KVMSR) framework to support irregular data and computation parallelism in future large-scale parallel systems.
-These systems will use novel building blocks for fine-grained parallelism and scale to 30 million parallel computation elements [32].
-To optimize irregular programs, KVMSR combines rich-structured keys and global addressing of data and adds novel simple interfaces for programmers to directly control the binding of map and reduce tasks to compute resources.
-Hence, programmers can exploit the expressiveness of keys to flexibly manage parallelism and then optimize performance, in a modular fashion by controlling data locality and load balance.
+We propose the key-value map-shuffle-reduce (KVMSR) framework for irregular computation parallelism on future large-scale parallel systems.
+These systems will use novel building blocks for fine-grained parallelism and scale to 30 million parallel computation elements [33].
+The key elements of our approach are: